Field Types

 You have additional flexibility with custom field types:

-file-upload) to completely override it with your own implementation and behaviorThis allows you to customize or completely replace any built-in field type behavior while maintaining system compatibility.
+This allows you to customize or completely replace any built-in field type behavior while maintaining system compatibility.

 The FieldSchema class provides a fluent API for configuring field types.
 Choose the appropriate factory method based on your field's data type: